Convert - FHIR R4 to Manifest

 Field Mapping

 The Convert API analyzes each FHIR resource to determine where the data belongs.
-For example, an Observation resource in the FHIR bundle may be reported in the labs.csv or vitals.csv depending on the underlying data.
+For example, an Observation resource in the FHIR bundle may be reported in labs.csv, vitals.csv, or socialhistoryobservations.csv depending on the underlying data.

-Fields in the CSV files are extracted from the corresponding FHIR fields.
-For example, lastname in patients.csv corresponds to name.family in the Patient resource.
+Fields in the CSV files are extracted from their corresponding FHIR fields, and generally follow similar naming conventions.
+For example, in patients.csv, gender corresponds to patient.gender.code and lastname corresponds to patient.name.family from the Patient resource.

 ID and Identifier Fields